KaPozzi/goalt-app/README.md

 ## About this project

-This application is part of my portfolio, feel free to leave a feedback
+This application is part of my portfolio, i'm doing this in a collab with my friend @syuhas!
+Please feel free to leave a feedback.

 ### Fetures